lalitgiri77480/dockerproject/README.md

 # Docker_Project

-I have made onee self-hosted file sync and share server in which i have used a wordpress as open source contain managment and MySQL  Database .
+I have made one self-hosted file sync and share server in which i have used a wordpress as open source contain managment and MySQL  Database .
 The entire services can be Start/Stop by using just a single command using docker-compose.

 # What is Wordpress